GuidesEngineering

 By Use Case

-• AI coding agent workflows (Cursor, Claude Code, Codex): Shiplight — the only tool with native MCP integration
+• AI coding agent workflows (Cursor, Claude Code, Codex): Shiplight — the only tool with Shiplight Plugin

-• Visual regression testing: Applitools — best-in-class visual AI
+• Visual regression testing for web apps: Applitools — best-in-class visual AI, complements any functional tool above

 • Non-technical testers: testRigor — plain English test authoring